1860 Republican National Convention: Presidential candidates

 The Republican National Convention met in mid-May 1860, after the Democrats had been forced to adjourn their convention in Charleston, South Carolina.
 With the Democrats in disarray and a sweep of the Northern states possible, the Republicans felt confident going into their convention in Chicago.
 William H. Seward from New York was considered the front-runner, followed Salmon P. Chase from Ohio, and Missouri's Edward Bates.
 Abraham Lincoln from Illinois, was lesser known, and was not considered to have a good chance against Seward.
 Seward had been governor and senator of New York, was from firm Whig backgrounds, and was a very able politician.
 Also running were John C. Frémont, William L. Dayton, Cassius M. Clay, and Benjamin Wade, who might be able to win if the convention deadlocked.

 As the convention developed, however, it was revealed that frontrunners Seward, Chase, and Bates had each alienated factions of the Republican Party.
 Seward had been painted as a radical, and his speeches on slavery predicted inevitable conflict, which spooked moderate delegates.
 He also was firmly opposed to nativism, which further weakened his position.
 He had also been abandoned by his longtime friend and political ally Horace Greeley, publisher of the influential New-York Tribune.

 Chase, a former Democrat, had alienated many of the former Whigs by his coalition with the Democrats in the late 1840s.
 He had also opposed tariffs demanded by Pennsylvania, and even had opposition from his own delegation from Ohio.
 However, Chase's firm antislavery stance made him popular with the radical Republicans.
 But what he had in policy he lacked in charisma and political acumen.

-The conservative Bates was an unlikely candidate, but found support from Horace Greely, who sought any chance to defeat Seward, whom he now had a bitter feud with.
+Bates' candidacy was pushed by Francis Preston Blair and Francis Preston Blair Jr. despite Bates not being a member of the party.
+They had the Republican parties of Missouri and Maryland send delegations pledged to Bates.
+Greeley and Schuyler Colfax were interested in his candidacy, but he failed to receive a large amount of support from northern or border state delegates.
+The conservative Bates was an unlikely candidate.
 Bates outlined his positions on the extension of slavery into the territories and equal constitutional rights for all citizens, positions that alienated his supporters in the border states and Southern conservatives, while German Americans in the party opposed Bates because of his past association with the Know Nothings.